-Considering that pandemic restrictions have changed workers mobility, remote work is becoming more attractive and in some cases, a necessity.
+Considering that pandemic restrictions have changed workers’ mobility, remote work is becoming more attractive and in some cases, necessary.
 Furthermore, this imposes freelance work as a great opportunity of how to start and boost your career.
 Have you been considering going rogue?
 Here are some advantages and disadvantages of freelancing to aid your decision-making.

 Have you ever wondered about being self-employed?
 Or did you know what you want to do, but never had the courage to actually do it?
 Here are a few tips and reasons to become a freelancer and to be the one who’s deciding about your own career and future.

 A few big advantages of becoming a freelancer

 - Being your own boss– one of the top reasons for sure!

 You decide your work hours, where you work, who you work with.
 You become independent.
 There’s no higher management, clocking in on time, worrying about being late and no more office politics.

 There’s no debating with anyone else, and you do not have to settle for what the majority of the management wants.
 You can have your own rules and play by them.